Systems-Theory-in-Systems-Biology/EPI/DEVELOPMENT.md

 ### Code quality checks

-We use black, flake8, isort to maintain a common style and check the code.
+We use ruff to maintain a common code style to lint the code.
 Please check your code install the pre-commit hook:

   ``` bash
   pre-commit install